Retirement Living Hub

 Prioritizing Your Home Updates: A Phased Approach

 This wisdom applies directly to `aging in place` planning.
-Begin with essential safety updates now, even if your needs seem distant.
+I believe in beginning with essential safety updates now, even if your needs seem distant.
 You can then progressively implement convenience and accessibility enhancements over time, aligning them with your budget and anticipated future requirements.
+It’s how I approached all our major home projects, and how I’d advise anyone.

 1. Phase 1: Immediate Safety and Basic Accessibility (Ages 50s-60s)